benwiz/games/README.md

 ## To Do

-- Total time slider (with 15m increments)
-- Time between shots slider (with 15s increments)
+- Shot interval select
+- Upgrade the device select
+- Make the selects look good, probably in one row, outlined
-- Hide configs after gameHasStarted
+- Hide configs if gameHasStarted==true

 - Sort out an elegant way to deal with the fact that the Spotify access token expires at exactly 1 hour (meaning, likely before the game ends)
   - Could be something like automatically getting a new access token shortly before it expires and storing the state of the game in the cookie, potentially no one would even notice